Fabrinet (FN) Gains As Market Dips: What You Should Know

-Heading into today, shares of the company that assembles optical, electro-mechanical and electronic devices for other companies had lost 15.14% over the past month, lagging the Computer and Technology sector's gain of 3.62% and the S&P 500's gain of 6.22% in that time.
+Prior to today's trading, shares of the company that assembles optical, electro-mechanical and electronic devices for other companies had lost 15.81% over the past month.
+This has lagged the Computer and Technology sector's loss of 1.96% and the S&P 500's gain of 2.61% in that time.

-Investors will be hoping for strength from Fabrinet as it approaches its next earnings release.
-In that report, analysts expect Fabrinet to post earnings of $1.90 per share.
-This would mark year-over-year growth of 26.67%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $652.62 million, up 15.63% from the year-ago period.
+Investors will be hoping for strength from Fabrinet as it approaches its next earnings release, which is expected to be May 8, 2023.
+The company is expected to report EPS of $1.89, up 26% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $650.88 million, up 15.32% from the year-ago period.

-Any recent changes to analyst estimates for Fabrinet should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Fabrinet.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Fabrinet currently has a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.24% lower.
+Fabrinet is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note Fabrinet's current valuation metrics, including its Forward P/E ratio of 12.33.
-This valuation marks a discount compared to its industry's average Forward P/E of 17.6.
+Investors should also note Fabrinet's current valuation metrics, including its Forward P/E ratio of 12.3.
+This represents a discount compared to its industry's average Forward P/E of 16.93.

 The Electronics - Miscellaneous Components industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 189, putting it in the bottom 25% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 182, which puts it in the bottom 28% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report